-- What is the best type of panel for your installation?
+- What’s the best type of solar panel for your installation?

 There are three major types of solar panels: monocrystalline, polycrystalline, and thin-film.
-Each type has its own unique advantages and disadvantages, and the solar panel type best suited for your installation will depend on factors specific to your own property and desired system characteristics.
+Each type has its own unique advantages and disadvantages – the solar panel type best suited for your installation will depend on your preferences and factors specific to your own property.

 Major types of solar panels